• Skip to primary navigation

 • Red pepper flakes: Red pepper flakes can really be quite hot, and for those who are sensitive to heat, it might be way too much heat in a meal.
 So, always add small amounts until you get your desired heat level.

-Salad Substitutions
+Vegan Bean Salad Ingredient Substitutions

 • For a stronger onion presence, choose a white or yellow onion instead of red onion.